ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 5 - Complete Gitea platform.md

     $ watch kubectl -n gitea get pv,pvc,cm,secret,deployment,replicaset,statefulset,pod,svc
     ~~~

-    > **BEWARE!**
-    > Reflector may take a while (from seconds to minutes, up to around half an hour in my experience) to _reflect_ your certificate's `wildcard.deimos.cloud-tls` secret into the `gitea` namespace.
-This will leave the `gitea-server-gitea-0` pod stuck with a `ContainerCreating` status, waiting to have that `Secret` resource available.
-    > _On the other hand_, you could delete and then reapply your certificate's Kustomize project, which would make Reflector clone the `wildcard.deimos.cloud-tls` secret to all the namespaces it has configured.

     Below, you can see how the output from the `kubectl` command above could look.

     ~~~bash